platformsh/platformsh-docs/docs/src/languages/php/xdebug.md

 In your PHPStorm Settings window, go to `Languages & Frameworks` > `PHP` > `Servers`.

 Add a new server for your Platform.sh environment.
-The "Host" should be the hostname of the environment on Platform.sh you will be debugging.
+The "Host" should be the hostname of the environment on Platform.sh you are debugging.
 The "Port" should always be 443 and the "Debugger" set to Xdebug.
 Ensure that "Use path mappings" is checked, which will make available a tree of your project with a column to configure the remote path that it should map to.